-If you are here for more than one term, you will need to buy your uniform.
-You can buy a new uniform from the Rangitoto College Uniform Shop: uniforms@rangitoto.school.nz or call 09-477 0150 extension 696.
+You can buy a new uniform from the Rangitoto College Uniform Shop: uniforms@rangitoto.school.nz.
 Otherwise, you can buy a second-hand uniform from our second-hand uniform shop which is open every Friday during the lunchbreak.
-The second-hand uniform shop is located down by the tennis courts.
+Both uniform shops are located down by the tennis courts.